America250 Commemorations Zoom in on Firsts, ‘Outlander’ Author

 Charlotte’s Counter- tops the list of NC restaurants recognized in the inaugural MICHELIN Guide American South, which was unveiled Nov.
 3. In addition to the star rating for Counter-, Colleen Hughes of Charlotte’s Supperland received a Michelin Exceptional Cocktails Award, and Counter- and Asheville’s Luminosa earned Green Stars for their inspiring visions.
 Luminosa also received a Bib Gourmand designation for good food and good value as did Mala Pata and Sam Jones BBQ in Raleigh; Prime Barbecue in Knightdale; Little Chango and Mother in Asheville; and Lang Van in Charlotte.
 Find an interactive map with all 47 restaurants and descriptions at VisitNC.com.
 The Guide covers Alabama, Louisiana, Mississippi, South Carolina, Tennessee and Atlanta as well as North Carolina.

-Raleigh, High Point and Charlotte are becoming the forever home of the largest North American collection of Danish recycle artist Thomas Dambo’s celebrated troll sculptures with this fall’s creation of seven outsize figures.
-An additional dozen, a collection dubbed “Trolls: A Field Study,” make their North American debut in Asheville with a Nov.
-15-Feb.
-17 residency at the NC Arboretum.
-At Raleigh’s Dix Park, the awakening has begun with five trolls crafted from natural and reclaimed materials.
-They’ll be connected via storyline to one each in High Point and Charlotte with exact locations kept secret until the unveiling to encourage discovery and exploration.
-The NC seven will join more than 150 other Thomas Dambo sculptures that have transformed public spaces, forests and greenways across five continents and attracted a devoted following that pursues the artist’s global Trollmap.
+Raleigh, High Point and Charlotte have become the forever home of the largest North American collection of Danish recycle artist Thomas Dambo’s celebrated troll sculptures with the creation of seven outsize figures.
+An additional dozen, a collection dubbed “Trolls: A Field Study,” have made their North American debut in Asheville with a residency at the NC Arboretum through Feb.
+17. At Raleigh’s Dix Park, the awakening began with five trolls crafted from natural and reclaimed materials that are connected via storyline to one each in High Point and Charlotte, which come with a quest to find The Grandmother Tree.
+The NC seven join more than 150 other Thomas Dambo sculptures that have transformed public spaces, forests and greenways across five continents and attracted a devoted following that pursues the artist’s global Trollmap.

 Catawba Nation Casino Resort Rises at Kings Mountain